 Lord Nityananda Prabhu appeared as Lord Chaitanya’s principal associate for spreading the congregational chanting of the holy names of God.
 He is an incarnation of Lord Balarama, Krishna’s older brother.
 Nityananda Prabhu appeared in the village of Ekachakra, in West Bengal, India, around 1474.
 It is by his mercy we can obtain love of Krishna.
 Usually takes place in January or February.
 (Fast until noon.)

 Adults and older children typically observe some type of fast on each festival day.
 Fasts are followed by a prasadam feast, and fasting is considered a joyous austerity, happily undertaken.
-Devotees may observe fasts by fasting completely, by fasting from food but taking water, by taking fruit or fruit and nuts and some dairy, or simply by fasting from grains and beans.
+Devotees may observe fasts by either: fasting completely, by fasting from food but taking water, by taking fruit or fruit and nuts and some dairy, or simply by fasting from grains and beans.
 Devotees consider their health and occupational needs, plus if they are pregnant or nursing, when deciding how they will fast.